Governing Board constitution

 Governing Board meetings

 The Governing Board holds a planning meeting at the beginning of the academic year and three full board meetings; one in each of the autumn, spring and summer terms.
-A range of issues are considered and discussed including reports from governing body committees; model policies and decisions relating to the strategic management of the school.
+A range of issues are considered and discussed including reports from governing body committees and subject leaders; model policies and decisions relating to the strategic management of the school.
 Minutes of meetings are available for publication after the next full governing body meeting.

 Committees (including membership, terms of reference and attendance)